proofprotocol/proven-efficacy/README.md

 ## Provenance

-This document establishes public priority for the efficacy-verification axis, and for its position as a third axis distinct from and orthogonal to consistency-of-data and fidelity-at-capture, as of the date and anchor above.
+This document was first published September 18, 2026, and is anchored via Zenodo DOI [10.5281/zenodo.22830948](https://doi.org/10.5281/zenodo.22830948) and the NIST Randomness Beacon pulse recorded above (chain 2, pulse 1946151, timestamp 2026-09-18T01:57:00.000Z), together establishing public, third-party-verifiable priority for the efficacy-verification distinction and its position as a third axis, distinct from and orthogonal to consistency-of-data (PP-SPEC-006) and fidelity-at-capture (PP-SPEC-023), independent of and prior to any adoption of this distinction by third-party standards bodies.
+Subsequent revisions are recorded in the git commit history of the repository above, which constitutes the provenance chain for this document beyond its initial publication.